foopod/short-stories/stories/sides-of-a-sphere.md

 ---
 layout: postLayout.njk
 author: Jono Shields
-words: 280
+words: 718
 date: 2020-05-17
 tags: story
-title: Sides of a Sphere
+title: The Corners of a Sphere
 ---

-He checked his wrist again.
+He stood still, checking his wrist again.
 The numbers still counting down.
-60.
+60 seconds.

+The lights flickered in the dark parking garage.
+The lot was scarce, just a few cars, dumpsters and roller doors.
+Flourescent lights overhead that barely lit the ground directly below them.

+The man wore a weathered face and his eyes hung low, deep set in their sockets.
+The coat on his back was worn around the shoulders and elbows.
+If he wasn't standing in the very center of the building with a black bag at his feet he would have melted into the background.
+You wouldn't have taken a second look.

-At his feet was a black bag, into it he put his hand and out he pulled a golden orb the size of an apple.
-It's surface was dull and had strange patterns embedded on the outside, almost like there were thousands of tiny wires running across the surface.
-Each wire ran its own path, made connections to others and then eventually ran to the top of the sphere where they all joined to form a ring.
+He leaned down and tucked his hand into the bag.
+It quickly emerged with a glisten.
+The man's lean fingers wrapped around a lustrous golden orb.
+It looked a bit odd in the man's presence, like a homeless woman carrying a posh purse.
+Its surface was dimpled with strange patterns spiralling around it.
+Hundreds of tiny wires ran across it.
+Each taking its own path, making connections to others and then eventually running to the top of the sphere where they all joined to form a ring.
 48.

+The man stood firm.
+His eyes fixed on the orb.
+Somehow he was both sure and unsure.
+The feeling he felt in his fingertips was instinctual, yet hesitant.

+"How much more?" he wondered.

+He knew the answer.

+But dreaded to accept it.

-He looked down at his wrist again and then at the golden orb.
+He looked down at his wrist again, then back to the golden sphere.
 36.

+"One more time" he whispered to himself.
+He slowly closed his eyes and let out a deep breath.
+The warm air dissipating into the cold night.

-Placing his thumb firmly on the ring at the top of the orb, he breathed deeply.
+He placed his thumb firmly on the ring at the top of the orb.
 25.

-The looming concrete walls of the now empty carpark building surrounded him.
-It was a busy city and hard to get away from people.
-But right now he was entirely alone.
-Not a soul in his proximity, no one on his mind.
+The looming concrete walls of the carpark stood tall around him.
+During the day the city was busy and hard to escape the other inhabitants.
+But right now this man was entirely alone.
+Not a soul in his proximity.
+Eeerily quiet.
 23.

+But someone was on his mind.
+A time ago he had to leave his son behind.
+At this point he wasn't even sure how long it had been.

+"Was it weeks?
+Maybe months?" he asked himself.
+It certainly felt like an eternity.
+19.

+He recalled his own first year at university.
+He hoped that Oliver had made some friends.
+He hoped that he wouldn't struggle with the workload.
+He hoped that he would have someone to lean on when he needed it.
+He hoped that this person would stand by his side and support his son when he couldn't.

+He hoped, because, now, that was all he could do.
+He hoped that his son wouldn't get caught in the same trap that his father did.
+A trap that had stripped him of almost all that he held dear.
+The only solace was knowing that every second he spent here was another that people like Oliver would have to spend with the ones they loved.
+17.

+He took another glance at the watch.
+It was as utilitarian as watches are made.
+Heavy plastic.
+Digital.
+With a large screen.
+Scratches and scuffs made their way into the bezel, but physical damage did not impact the legibility of the digits.
+15.

-After taking a final glance at the time, 18, he depressed the top of the orb with a satisfying click.
-16.
+He depressed the top of the orb with a satisfying click.
+14.

+Silence followed.
+Total silence.
+13.

 Nothing happened.
-10.
+If the lights flickered, it was a coincidence.
+12.

-It started as a low hum, but started growing higher in pitched quickly.
-The orb shimmered in the mans hand, almost flashing like lightning as the concrete and ashphalt lit up around him.
+Then a low hum started, slowly growing into a deep rumble.
+The orb shimmered in the mans hand.
+Over time growing in brightness, soon it became like lightning, the ashphalt lighting up around him.
 6.

-His coat was swaying in the breeze.
-A second later gusts around him were pulling at the rest of his clothes.
+His coat moved in the breeze that wasn't there a second ago.
+One more second later and gusts around him were pulling at his body, his sleeves trembling in the gale.
 3.

-The flashing now getting brighter.
+The bright orb now illuminated the whole carpark, casting harsh shadows onto the rough grey walls.
 2.

 The sound now deafening.
+The rumbling now growing in pitch.
 1.

 And with a loud crack it all stopped.
-The man was just left there standing.
+The man was left there standing still in an empty parking garage.
+The orb in his hand no longer glowed, but shimmered slightly in his hand.
+He knelt.
+Unzipped the bag.
+And gently placed the orb inside.

-He checked his wrist again.
+He stood still, checking his wrist again.
 The numbers still counting down.
-60.
+60 seconds.